pingcap/docs/tidb-cloud/monitor-built-in-alerting.md

 # TiDB Cloud Built-in Alerting

-The TiDB Cloud built-in alerting feature provides you with an easy way to view the alerts or be notified by emails whenever a TiDB Cloud cluster in your project triggers one of TiDB Cloud built-in alert conditions.
+TiDB Cloud provides you with an easy way to view alerts, edit alert rules, and subscribe to alert notification emails.

-This document describes how to view alerts on TiDB Cloud, how to subscribe to alert notification emails and also provides the TiDB Cloud built-in alert conditions for your reference.
+This document describes how to do these operations and provides the TiDB Cloud built-in alert conditions for your reference.

-## View active alerts and alert history
+## View alerts

-The Alerts page allows you to view TiDB Cloud alerts for Dedicated clusters.
-To view the active alerts on the Alerts page, take the following steps:
+In TiDB Cloud, you can view both active and closed alerts on the Alerts page.

 1. In the [TiDB Cloud console](https://tidbcloud.com/), navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project.